buekera/xwalk-chromedriver/README.md

 # xwalk-chromedriver
 This Chromedriver can be used to work with Appium and Crosswalk

+Unfortunately I had to uploead the chromedriver elsewhere because it's too big for github (I don't know why it's that big...)
+You can download it here: http://www.megafileupload.com/n63Y/chromedriver

 This was tested with Appium 1.4.16.

 Just put the patched android-hybrid.js to your Appium folder -> `.../appium/lib/devices/android/`